OliverW10/IPT-portfolio/README.md

 [View the website here](https://oliverw10.github.io/IPT-portfolio/)

-`versionifier.py` fetches previous versions from github releases, caches their pages and creates links on the page to them
+`versionifier.py` fetches previous versions from the github releases, caches their pages and creates links on versions.html to them. versions.html is embeded in the main page

 (Assuming you have node/npm and python installed) run `npm install` to install local dependancies (minify and gh-pages)